vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 ### Barebones Factories

-Factory Girl provides a well-developed ruby DSL syntax for defining factories like *user*, *post* or any object—not only Active Record objects
+Factory Girl provides a well-developed ruby DSL syntax for defining factories like *user*, *post* or any other object—not only Active Record objects.
+“Plain” Ruby classes are perfectly fine.
 You start by setting up a define block in your **factories.rb** file.

 **Ruby:**
 ``` ruby